Hotel EV Charging Stations — Solar-Fed Solutions

 Rule of thumb: 5-12% of total room count, depending on guest demographic.
 A 100-room mid-market hotel typically wants 6-10 chargers; a 50-room country house hotel often wants 4-6 chargers; a 200-room conference hotel wants 12-20 chargers.
 Tesla destination partner properties typically want 4-8 destination chargers regardless of overall hotel size.

-Should EV chargers be free or paid for guests?
+Should hotel EV chargers be free or paid for guests?

 Increasingly a mix.
 Free guest charging for guests on premium rate packages or premium room categories is a strong booking differentiator; chargers paid via Octopus Electroverse, Zapmap, or similar payment apps are standard for non-resident drivers.
 We design infrastructure that supports both.

 Yes, when generation aligns with charging demand.
-Most hotel EV charging happens overnight when guests arrive and check in, which doesn't align with solar generation.
-But daytime fast-charging by transient drivers and afternoon arrivals does coincide with solar generation.
-Battery storage extends solar EV coverage materially.
+Most hotel EV charging happens overnight at check-in (15:00-22:00), which doesn't align with solar peak.
+But daytime fast-charging by transient drivers and afternoon arrivals does coincide with generation, and battery storage extends solar EV coverage from 25-30% to 50-65%.
 We model the alignment from your guest arrival patterns.